cletomartin/redes1/transport.md

   Thus, the sender knows which packets arrived and which ones did not.
 - _Timers_: as the network is not reliable, sender and receiver will use different timers that will expire if data are not acknowledged on time or expected replies never arrive.

+### Congestion control

+Congestion may happen on any system shared by different users that try to make use of it at the same time.
+A congested network is a network where nodes _need to wait_ for transmitting data.

+The networking nodes (e.g. routers) use queues internally for dispatching packets to different routes.
+These queues can be full if the networking nodes cannot consume packets at higher rate than they arrive.
+The problem usually happens at network level and it manifests at transport layer too.

 ### Connectionless and connection-oriented protocols

 Since the transport layer might work on different context and applications,